genomicsITER/monkeypox/README.md

 <a name="License and Attribution"></a>
 ## License and Attribution ##

-This repository and data exports are published under the CC BY 4.0 license.
-Please, acknowledge authors, originating and submitting laboratories of the genetic sequences and metadata and open source software used in this work.
+This repository and data exports are released under the CC BY 4.0 license.
+Please acknowledge the authors, the originating and submitting laboratories for the genetic sequences and metadata, and the open source software used in this work.

 Please cite as: _"Monkeypox repository of the Reference Laboratory for the Epidemiological Surveillance of Pathogens in the Canary Islands (accessed on YYYY-MM-DD)"_.